dispatchrun/timecraft/README.md

 ```
 $ go install github.com/stealthrocket/timecraft
 ```
-For a more detailed section on other ways to install and configure **Timecraft**, see [Installing][installing] and [Configuring][configuring].
+For a more detailed section on other ways to install and configure Timecraft, see [Installing][installing] and [Configuring][configuring].

-**Timecraft** can execute applications compiled to WebAssembly.
+Timecraft can execute applications compiled to WebAssembly.
 This repository has examples for applications written in Go and Python.
 At this time, the Go programs need the new `GOOS=wasip1` port of Go, which is simpler to install using `gotip`: